-Infographics are everywhere.
-Some of them are so spectacular that they make us question ourselves as to how they were made.
+Science figures can have many formats and deliver different kinds of information.
+Some figures are so innovative and spectacular that they make us question ourselves as to how they were made.

 Undoubtedly, making good infographics is no easy feat.
 You must have a clear and thorough idea of the subject.
 Even if you follow all rules of data visualization and look for hundreds of infographic tutorials, practice is indeed the only way to perfection.

 However, as scientists, we are not aiming to be known for our perfect art or designing skills.
 Our goal is to simply communicate our findings.
 If we have trouble doing that — and we often do — then we have a problem that needs solving.

 Ok, first things first.
 What does it mean to have good communication in the scientific world?

-Let’s take a look at scientific infographics.
-Or in this case, a graphical abstract:
+Let’s take a look at some graphical abstracts.

 It looks pretty basic, right?
 That’s because it is supposed to be that way.

-It can be a bit surprising but this simple-looking graphical abstract was published in Nature Reviews Cancer, the renowned peer-reviewed scientific journal.
+It can be a bit surprising but this simple-looking graphical abstract was published in Nature Reviews Cancer2, the renowned peer-reviewed scientific journal.

 What does that tell us?
 That even the biggest journals don’t want you to be the best graphic designer in the world.
 What they want is graphical material that effectively supports the text.

 When thinking about creating a graphical abstract for your research paper, here are a couple of questions you can ask yourself: